karlseguin/pg.zig/readme.md

 };
 ```

-In the above snippet, it's possible to skip the `if (err == error.PG)` check, but in that case `conn.err` could be set from some previous command.
+In the above snippet, it's possible to skip the `if (err == error.PG)` check, but in that case `conn.err` could be set from some previous command (`conn.err` is always reset when acquired from the pool).

-If `error.PG` is returned from a non-connection object, like a query result, the associated connection will have it's `conn.err` set.
+If `error.PG` is returned from a non-connection object, like a query result, the associated connection will have its `conn.err` set.
 In other words, `conn.err` is the only thing you ever have to check.

 ## Type Support
 All implementations have to deal with things like: how to support unsigned integers, given that PostgreSQL only has signed integers.
 Or, how to support UUIDs when the language has no UUID type.
 This section documents the exact behavior.